Effect-TS/effect/packages/schema/README.md

 */
 ```

-## Required
+## required

-The `Required` operation ensures that all properties in a schema are mandatory.
+The `required` operation ensures that all properties in a schema are mandatory.

 ```ts
 import * as S from "@effect/schema/Schema"